 Sep 2022

-Good quality bak kut teh and lurou rice in its 45th year of business
+Good quality bak kut teh and braised pork rice in its 45th year of business

-It’s a trip down nostalgia coming to Alexandra Hawker, a place we used to gather in my school days as our group of friends stay around that area.
+I was a trip down nostalgia coming to Alexandra Hawker, a place we used to gather in my school days as a group of friends stay around this area.

-I remember eating at mostly 2 stalls here at the car park corner, and I’m very glad to see both are still around!
+I remember eating at mostly 2 stalls here at the car park corner, and I was very glad to see both were still around!
 Leon Kee is one, for old times sake, I gave it a go, and was prepared to be disappointed.
-Teenagers aren’t really too oarticular about tastes and that was what I was when I last enjoyed the Bak kut teh…
+Teenagers aren’t really too particular about tastes and that when I last enjoyed the Bak kut teh here…

 Turned out it was more than decent!
 I have good taste all along…